WE

 About the Sac & Fox Nation 988 Tribal Response Campaign

-In 2023, the Sac and Fox Nation received funding from the Substance Abuse and Mental Health Services Administration (SAMHSA) to support the 988 Tribal Response.
-This funding aims to raise awareness of the lifeline and improve the community’s overall mental wellness.
-The Association of American Indian Physicians (AAIP), a national organization dedicated to Native American healthcare, joined this effort to support the Sac and Fox Nation.
+In 2023, the Sac & Fox Nation received funding from the Substance Abuse and Mental Health Services Administration (SAMHSA) to support its 988 Tribal Response efforts.
+The funding supports community education, outreach and awareness of the 988 Suicide & Crisis Lifeline, with a focus on improving access to culturally respectful mental health support.
+The Association of American Indian Physicians (AAIP), a national organization dedicated to advancing Native health, partnered with the Nation to support this work.

 Questions?
 Contact Black Hawk Health Clinic Behavioral Health: 918-968-9531